Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Conclusions

 \section{Conclusions}

-We have developed the first complete formulation of \emph{resonant hybrid type-I plus type-II leptogenesis} within a renormalizable SO(10) grand unified theory featuring a controlled quasi-degeneracy between the scalar triplet and the heaviest right-handed neutrino, $M_T \simeq M_{N_3}$.
-In this regime, the interference between type-I and type-II decay amplitudes induces a genuinely new CP-violating invariant, $\phi_{\rm HR} = \arg(\mu f Y_\nu^\dagger)$, which cannot be removed by field redefinitions and governs the dynamics of the baryon asymmetry.
+We have investigated a regime of hybrid resonant Type-I and Type-II leptogenesis within a renormalizable SO(10) grand unified framework in which the scalar electroweak triplet and the heaviest right-handed neutrino possess comparable masses, $M_T \simeq M_{N_3}$.
+Such a quasi-degenerate spectrum can naturally arise in unified constructions where both states originate from common scalar multiplets, and does not rely on ad hoc assumptions.
+In this regime, the interference between Type-I and Type-II decay amplitudes induces a physical CP-violating invariant, $\phi_{\rm HR}=\arg(\mu f Y_\nu^\dagger)$, which governs the generation of the lepton asymmetry and is absent in purely Type-I or Type-II scenarios.

-We have shown that this hybrid CP phase leads to a resonant enhancement of the lepton asymmetry through the constructive interference of triplet and right-handed neutrino contributions.
-As a result, the observed baryon asymmetry of the Universe can be reproduced for mass scales around $10^{11}\,\mathrm{GeV}$ with moderate Yukawa couplings and without invoking large hierarchies or finely tuned mass splittings.
-The same interactions that generate the baryon asymmetry also give rise to correlated low-energy signatures, including charged-lepton flavour violation and leptonic electric dipole moments, rendering the framework experimentally testable.
+We have shown that this hybrid CP phase leads to a resonant enhancement of the lepton asymmetry through the interplay of triplet- and neutrino-mediated decay channels.
+For representative benchmark parameters, including explicit treatment of washout effects from lighter right-handed neutrinos, the observed baryon asymmetry of the Universe can be reproduced for mass scales around $10^{11}\,\mathrm{GeV}$ with moderate Yukawa couplings and without requiring extreme mass hierarchies or fine tuning.